Uploader CLI Reference

 --org-url-slug <ORG_URL_SLUG>

-Trunk Org slug, from the settings page.
+Trunk Organization slug, from the Settings page.

 --token <TOKEN>